andmur09/GECCO/README.md

 # JCC-PSTN

 An implementation of the content from the paper "Joint Chance Constrained Probabilistic Temporal Networks via Column Generation" submitted to SOCS 2022.
-Included is a python implementation of the column generation method for solving Strong Controllability of Joint Chance-Constrained Probabilistic Simple Temporal Networks, along with some test cases and results
+Included is a python implementation of the column generation method for solving Strong Controllability of Joint Chance-Constrained Probabilistic Simple Temporal Networks, along with some test cases and results.

 ## Quick Start
 To run the experiments, Gurobi optimiser is required along with the gurobi python API GurobiPy.
 For details see: